skip to main content

 Agriculture, water conservation, and sustainability

-This program 10-day program will introduce participants to agriculture, water conservation, and sustainability practices in South Africa.
-Participants will interact with local organizations like the Sustainability Institute and Oranjezicht City Farming, in order to explore different farming practices, learn about innovative responses to global issues, and apply conservation in their own life.
+This program will introduce participants to agriculture, water conservation, and sustainability practices in South Africa.
+Participants will interact with organizations to explore different farming practices, learn about innovative responses to global issues, and actively practice conservation in their own life.
 Additionally, they will engage with themes of water as a natural resource and the effects of water shortages on the environment, economy, and society.

-- Depart Chicago on Janaury 4 and depart Cape Town on January 13
+• Depart Chicago on January 5 and depart Cape Town on January 14

 Curricular Activities